lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

 Breaking a carbon nanotube
 ***************************

-..  container:: justify

-   This tutorial is part of the *2D materials* series.

 .. container:: hatnote

    In this tutorial, the breaking of the bonds of a carbon nanotube under